USDA-FSA/fsa-style/README.md

 # FSA Style

-*(WIP, content TBD)*

-USDA Farm Service Agency's **Visual Language** and **HTML/CSS Framework**.
+USDA Farm Service Agency's **Visual Language** and **HTML/CSS Framework**, as documented by the [FSA Design System](http://usda-fsa.github.io/fsa-design-system/) which is maintained is a [separate repository](https://github.com/USDA-FSA/fsa-design-system).

+## Background

+The components and style guide of the FSA Design System follow industry-standard web accessibility guidelines and use the best practices of existing style libraries and modern web design.

-It was created and maintained by the FSA Office of Architecture, and is heavily influenced by the [Draft U.S. Web Design Standards](https://playbook.cio.gov/designstandards/) created and maintained by the [U.S. Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service) and [18F](https://18f.gsa.gov/).
+It was created and maintained by the USA-FSA Office of Architecture, and is heavily influenced by the [Draft U.S. Web Design Standards](https://standards.usa.gov/) created and maintained by the wonderful folks at [18F](https://18f.gsa.gov/).

-These tools follow industry-standard web accessibility guidelines and employ best practices of existing style libraries and modern web design.
+They are designed for use by FSA product teams who want to create beautiful, easy-to-use online experiences.

 ## Contents

-*(WIP, content TBD)*

 Grunt takes...